Free Online Safety Event for Parents

 Learn how to help to keep children and others safe from extremism online by joining our free online safety session.

-Join Sandwell Council’s Prevent team on 19th or 21st October 2021 for a short, interactive Microsoft Teams webinar regarding online safety in relation to extremism and Prevent.
+Join Sandwell Council’s Prevent team on 1st December 2022 for a short, interactive Microsoft Teams webinar regarding online safety in relation to extremism and Prevent.
 The Council’s Prevent team works with partners and communities to stop people being drawn into extremism and terrorism; and in raising awareness of Prevent and how to report concerns.

-The FREE 45-minute online safety (extremism) session will cover:
+The FREE 1 hour online safety (extremism) session will cover:

 • Current online issues for children